The ExposUM Institute Welcomes Patrick Allard – Workshop on April 27

 • Montpellier Process Partnership: Local, National, and Global Perspectives

-• Toolkit: Contacts, methodologies, templates
+• Toolkit: Contacts, Methodologies, Templates

 • Project Completion: How to Capitalize on and Share Your Results with Decision-Makers